-This chapter provides a vision of how the export of professional services can help Barbados transform itself to compete successfully in the knowledge based, global economy of the 21st Century.
-It assesses the economic challenges that the country faces, sets out a vision of what successful implementation of the strategy would deliver Barbados and provides an overview of the strategy for promoting professional services, outlining which sectors and markets to focus on and how to position the country.
+This chapter provides a vision of how the export of professional services can help Dominica transform itself to compete successfully in the knowledge based, global economy of the 21st Century.
+It assesses the economic challenges that the country faces, sets out a vision of what successful implementation of the strategy would deliver for Dominica and provides an overview of the strategy for promoting professional services focusing on which sectors and markets to focus on and how to position the country.

 The following chapters set out in detail market trends, the country's capability and competitiveness and the marketing strategy for each of the six sectors.
-A concluding chapter sets out the action plan and institutional arrangements for implementing the marketing strategy as a whole.
+A concluding chapter sets out the action plan and institutional arrangements for implementing the Marketing Plan as a whole.